Frequently Asked Questions

 - What MS-DRG Grouper will BCBSKS be using?

 BCBSKS will use the current MS-DRG grouper in place when ICD-10 is implemented.
 Currently we are using version 30.

 - Will BCBSKS allow both ICD-9 and ICD-10 codes on the same claim?

 No. Use ICD-9 codes for date of service and date of discharge before Oct.
 1, 2015, and use ICD-10 codes for date of service and date of discharge after Oct.
 1, 2015.
 If using the current 1500 claim form (02-12 version) to file, be sure to include the appropriate ICD indicator.

 - Will BCBSKS allow ICD-9 and ICD-10 codes in the same BATCH claim file?

 - After Oct.
-1st, 2014, how long will you continue to process claims submitted in ICD-9 with a date of service prior to the code change?
+1, 2015, how long will you continue to process claims submitted in ICD-9 with a date of service before the code change?

-- Blue Cross and Blue Shield of Kansas will continue to accept ICD-9 after Oct.
-1, 2014 as long as the Discharge or Date of Service is prior to Oct.
-1, 2014.
+BCBSKS will continue to accept ICD-9 after Oct.
+1, 2015 as long as the date of discharge or date of service is before Oct.
+1, 2015.
 Timely filing requirements are not impacted by ICD-10.

-- Blue Cross and Blue Shield of Kansas will only accept ICD-10-CM/PCS on or after Discharge or Date of Service of Oct.
-1, 2014.
+BCBSKS will only accept ICD-10-CM/PCS on or after date of discharge or date of service of Oct.
+1, 2015.